Economics is the study of how people choose to use resources.

-- There are restrictions on how many transfer credits, internships, or “S/E” courses can be used to fulfill the 12 credit requirement. (see CASL Advising and Records link above or speak to your Economics advisor for specifics)
+- There are restrictions on how many transfer credits, internships, or “S/E” courses can be used to fulfill the 12 credit requirement. (see the CASL Advising and Academic Success website or speak to your Economics advisor for specifics)

 - Minors are NOT automatically granted.
 You must petition for recognition of a minor upon completion of the required coursework.
-Petition forms are available at the CASL Advising office.
+Petition forms are available at the CASL Advising and Academic Success office.

 - You should take ECON 301 and 302 no later than your junior year.